 The most common preparation is to fry them, either in a batter or simply with a dusting of flour.
 Smelt are mostly sold frozen because of how perishable they are, but if you are lucky enough to find yourself with fresh ones, you have the makings of a fantastic fried feast.
 As a bonus, they're also high in omega-3 fatty acids!

+Smelt are vastly underfished, according to many seafood watchdog groups.
 This means you can eat lots of them in good conscience, and various species are available all over the world.
-The ones I found recently were "whitebait smelt" caught north of San Francisco Bay.
-Whitebait is a catch-all term for a number of species, including surf smelt, night smelt, and the fatty eulachon -- so rich the Indians used them for making candles, thus their common name "candlefish."
+Found along the Atlantic coast and the most widely distributed are the rainbow smelt.
+The most common on the Pacific coast are whitebait smelt.
+Whitebait is a catch-all term for a number of species, including surf smelt, night smelt and the fatty eulachon -- the latter so rich the Indians used them for making candles, thus their common name "candlefish."

-They are always flash-frozen and come in big bags, so you just grab as much as you need-- 6-7 per person for an appetizer, twice that for the main course--thaw in the fridge and fry away.
+They are always flash-frozen and come in big bags, so you just grab as much as you need--six to seven per person for an appetizer, twice that for the main course--thaw in the fridge and fry away.

-Yes, I said fry.
 No other fish fits the frying pan so well.
-I have eaten smelt in other ways, and they are superb skewered and grilled over hardwoods like anchovies, but there is nothing quite like a good ole' smelt fry.
+You will find smelt prepared in other ways, and they are superb skewered and grilled like anchovies over hardwoods, but there is nothing quite like a good ole' smelt fry.

-The key here is using a light batter--otherwise, you overwhelm this delicate, soft fish.
+Batters differ from place to place, but the key here is using a light batter--like tempura batter--otherwise, you overwhelm this delicate, soft fish.